rockysnow7/mlb-transformer/README.md

 to preprocess the raw data, run `cargo run tokenize`. this will create a directory `tokenized_data` with each game saved in the subdirectory `tokenized_data/{year}/{home_team_id}`.

-the raw and tokenized data for 2020-2024 (inclusive) is available in the `data` and `tokenized_data` directories respectively.
+the raw and tokenized data for 2020-2024 (inclusive) is available in the `data` and `tokenized_data` directories respectively. this data can also be found on [huggingface](https://huggingface.co/finnnnnnnnnnnn/mlb-play-by-plays).

 a tokenizer has been trained on the tokenized data and saved in `training/tokenizer.json`. a notebook `training/MLB Train.ipynb` is provided to train the model on the tokenized data. a trained model is available on [huggingface](https://huggingface.co/finnnnnnnnnnnn/mlb-v1.1).